-2.2 Mac OS X
+2.2 macOS

-Download the installation disk image (DMG) and after opening the disk image in Mac OS X you should drag the "MapTiler Pro" icon into your "Application" folder.
+Download the installation disk image (DMG) and after opening the disk image in macOS you should drag the "Map-Tiler Pro" icon into your "Application" folder.
 The command line interface can be started from Terminal application as: /Applications/MapTilerPro.app/Contents/MacOS/maptiler.

-All version of Mac OS X higher then 10.7 are supported.
+All versions of macOS higher than 10.7 are supported.